ThatDevCompany/ngx-material-dial/README.md

 # ngx-material-dial
-An material design dial component for Angular X
+A material design dial component for Angular X